ADI-Foundation-Labs/ADI-Stack-Airbender-System/docs/instruction_gadgets.md

 * Each byte pair of the operands is looked up in the `TableType::{And, Or, Xor}` LUTs.
 * The lookup itself enforces that the bytes are in `[0,255]`, hence earlier decomposition can skip explicit range checks.
-* Four byte results are recombined into two 16-bit limbs to form the resulting register value.
+* Four-byte results are recombined into two 16-bit limbs to form the resulting register value.

 ### 3. `shift.rs` – Logical & Arithmetic Shifts

 Covers `SLL`, `SRL`, `SRA` (plus immediates `SLLI`, `SRLI`, `SRAI`).

 * Shifts > 31 are masked to 5 bits as per the spec.
-* Logical shifts are routed to a generic barrel-shifter implemented with conditional rotations, incurring *O(log n)* constraints.
+* Logical shifts are routed to a generic barrel-shifter implemented with conditional rotations, incurring `O(log n)` constraints.
-* Arithmetic right shift re-uses logical shifter then conditionally ORs the vacated bits with the sign mask.
+* Arithmetic right shift re-uses the logical shifter, then conditionally ORs the vacated bits with the sign mask.

 ### 4. `mul_div.rs` – Multiply / Divide / Remainder

-The largest gadget in the folder – implements the complete RV32M extension: `MUL`, `MULH`, `MULHSU`, `MULHU`, `DIV`, `DIVU`, `REM`, `REMU`.
+The largest gadget in the folder, it implements the complete RV32M extension: `MUL`, `MULH`, `MULHSU`, `MULHU`, `DIV`, `DIVU`, `REM`, `REMU`.

 * 16×16-bit partial products reduced via Karatsuba for efficient constraint utilisation.
 * Division / remainder proven through a **reciprocal-based equality**: `quot * divisor + rem = dividend` plus range and sign conditions.
-* Over-flow cases like division by zero return the architecturally-defined results and optionally raise traps when `OUTPUT_EXACT_EXCEPTIONS` is enabled.
+* Overflow cases like division by zero return the architecturally-defined results and optionally raise traps when `OUTPUT_EXACT_EXCEPTIONS` is enabled.

 ### 5. `load.rs` – Memory Loads

 Handles all variants (`LB`, `LBU`, `LH`, `LHU`, `LW`).

-* Computes effective address with adder gadget, then feeds it into the MMU sub-system.
+* Computes effective address with adder gadget, then feeds it into the memory management unit (MMU) sub-system.
 * Byte/half-word loads rely on gadget-level selector logic to pick the requested offset from the fetched 32-bit word.
-* Sign extension for `LB` / `LH` is done per byte via Boolean logic without introducing extra range checks.
+* Sign extension for `LB` / `LH` is done per byte via boolean logic without introducing extra range checks.

 ### 6. `store.rs` – Memory Stores